0ME9A/devFinder/README.md

 # GitHub Developer Finder

 GitHub Developer Finder is a web application that allows you to find talented GitHub developers for your projects.
-You can search for developers based on their username and explore their profiles, repositories, and other information.
+You can search for developers based on their usernames and explore their profiles, repositories, and other information.

 ## Table of Contents